 But wait!
 It doesn’t end there.
 The worst thing that could happen is actually chewing a slice of overcooked–or worse, undercooked–chicken meat.
 Disappointing, isn’t it?
 So, the real question here is, how to tell if and when a chicken is done?

-Most people would suggest using a meat thermometer, but what if you don’t have one?
+Most people would suggest using a leave in meat thermometer, but what if you don’t have one?
 Is it still possible to tell if the chicken is done without it?

 The answer is a big YES!